 At an Extraordinary General Meeting of the Somerset Singers held in November 2017, the Society approved the change of the Society Title to be “The Somerset Choral Society aka “Somerset Singers””.

-We have two major performances each year, either at St Cuthbert’s Church, Wells, or St Mary’s Church, Wedmore, with concerts at Wells Cathedral every two or three years.
+We have two major performances each year, either at St Mary’s Church, Wedmore or St Cuthbert’s Church, Wells, with concerts at Wells Cathedral every two or three years.

 We are always pleased to welcome new members (there are no auditions) – see Contact/Rehearsals for details, or just email email@example.com.

 The choir evolved from evening classes at the Kings of Wessex School in Cheddar, and gave its first performance under the direction of Peter Scott-Winfield in 1987.
-Since then it has gone from strength to strength, singing a wide repertoire of pieces and consistently attracting large audiences.
+Since then it has varied in size but continued to perform quality choral music, singing a wide repertoire of pieces and consistently attracting large audiences.

-Our recent performances include Ralph Vaughn-Williams Sea Symphony in Wells Cathedral in May 2016, Mozart’s Requiem and Haydn’s Paukenmesse in St Cuthbert’s Church, Wells in December 2016, Rutter’s Magnificat & The Sprig of Thyme in St Cuthbert’s Church, Wells in May 2017 and Mendelssohn’s Elijah in St Mary’s Church, Wedmore in December 2017.
+Our recent performances include Ralph Vaughn-Williams Sea Symphony in Wells Cathedral in May 2016, Mozart’s Requiem and Haydn’s Paukenmesse in St Cuthbert’s Church, Wells in December 2016, Rutter’s Magnificat & The Sprig of Thyme in St Cuthbert’s Church, Wells in May 2017, Mendelssohn’s Elijah in St Mary’s Church, Wedmore in December 2017, and Mozart’s Requiem and Handel’s Foundling Hospital Anthem in St Mary’s Church, Wedmore in June 2018.
 You will find full details of our past performances and current programme elsewhere on this site.
 Important dates are also included in the Dates page.
 We look forward to seeing you, either to sing with us or in the audience!